libp2p/specs/00-framework-01-spec-lifecycle.md

 This level is lightweight and mostly self-directed by the author.
-We aim to reduce the barrier to entry, and it's designed to allow for iterative experimentation, discovery and pivoting.
+We aim to reduce the barrier to entry, and it's designed to allow for iterative experimentation, discovery, and pivoting.

-We don't enforce a hard template in an attempt to enhance author's expressability and creativity.
+We do not enforce a hard template in an attempt to enhance author's expressability and creativity.

 We enter this level by posting an `Initial Working Draft` that covers: